T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 part 1.md

 A relatively new player on the cyber security training market, but already a very known due to their competitive alternative to the OSCP certification.

 #### [Practical Network Penetration Tester (PNPT)](https://certifications.tcm-sec.com/pnpt/)
-With the PNPT, TCM Security offers an alternative to the widely known OSCP from OffSec.
-The PNPT focuses on network pentesting covering topics such as AD, privilege escalations, etc. The PNPT is an entry level penetration testing certificate.
+With the PNPT, TCM Security offers another alternative to the widely known OSCP from OffSec.
+The PNPT focuses on network pentesting covering topics such as AD, privilege escalations, etc. and is an entry level penetration testing certificate.
 {{< figure src=/images/training-blogpost/pnpt.jpeg align=center width="30%" >}}

 ##### Cost